 Catch: An occurrence caused by the inefficient functioning of a chakra which prevents Kundalini energy from flowing.

 Chakra: There are seven chakras in the body and they are energy centres.
 They are located in the crown of the forehead, between eyebrows, in the neck, heart, navel, genitals and rectum.
 They are linked to different mental states and colours.
-The word derives from “Cakra” which, in Sanskrit, means “Wheel.”
+The word derives from “Chakra” which, translated from Sanskrit, means “Wheel.”

 Dhyana: The Sanskrit word for meditation.

-Dualism: Refers to two distinct irreductible principles.
+Dualism: Refers to two distinct irreducible principles.
 These could be ideas and matter, mind and matter.
 There are various understandings in philosophy and theology.

 Ego: The cause of suffering, the delusional idea of the self as a separate entity.

-Enlightenment: Awakening to ultimate truth (in Buddhism).
-Or, in Hinduism, the state of devine experience which is represented by the god Vishnu.
+Enlightenment: Awakening /becoming enlightened to ultimate truth (in Buddhism).
+Or, in Hinduism, the state of divine experience which is represented by the god Vishnu.
 This is the ultimate goal of Buddhism.
 Perhaps the most famous example is the Buddha, who achieved enlightenment under the Bodhi tree.